Pylons/pyramid_blogr/docs/initial_views.rst

 4. Initial views
 ================

-Now it's time to open up our views.py file and add our view callables.
+Now it's time to create our views files and add our view callables.

 Every view will be decorated with **@view_config** decorator.